Gender equality and diversity at the leadership level

 I am proud to say that a number of these women now hold VP titles.
 I am also proud to say that I just received a thank you card from one explaining that their annual bonus was more than their entire salary when we first met.
 In both cases, these women changed the way they presented themselves.
 We looked at the genetic makeup of their executive teams and had them look at themselves.

 Communication style matters

-Typically, exec teams were made up of Ivy League-educated, type A, white males.
-When they spoke these execs don’t apologize or sound meek when presenting ideas or backing up ideas.
+Typically, exec teams were made up of Ivy League-educated, type-A, white males.
+These execs don’t apologize or sound meek when presenting or backing up ideas.
 There is very little emotion in these business pitches.
 When these female HR professionals looked at themselves, they realized they were communicating in a manner that was completely opposite to the rest of the team.
-A few of the more noticeable changes over time were made including but not limited to:
+A few of the more noticeable changes over time were made including but not limited to the following:

 - Not apologizing for their decisions.
-When they made a recommendation or had an idea, they did not apologize for it.
+When they made a recommendation or had an idea, they did not apologize.
 They stated it with conviction and confidence.

 - Together we practiced their pitches before making them so they sounded confident and sure (even if they were not).

 - We worked on their body language when presenting to a room.

 - The business pitches focused more on the numbers and the bottom line vs. the emotions of the employees.